claymaks/cmaks.dev/_pages/about.md

 </div>

 ### Hi, I'm Clay!
-I'm a Junior studying Computer Science and Mathematics at the University of Michigan.
-I started programming PLC-based factory machines freshman year of highschool, and quickly developed a passion towards improving efficiency.
-My background is in robotics and autonomous systems and I am currently working at Fisher Dynamics leading the development of their <a href="/projects/fisher-agv" >autonomously guided vehicle system</a>.
+I’m a Junior studying Computer Science and Mathematics at the University of Michigan.
+I started programming PLC-based factory machines freshman year of high school and quickly developed a passion for improving efficiency.
+My background is in robotics and autonomous systems, and I am currently working at Fisher Dynamics, leading the development of their <a href="/projects/fisher-agv" >
+autonomously guided vehicle system</a>.
 Fixated on automating away my life, I founded <a href="/projects/dario" >Dario LLC</a> with my roommates to better schedule meetings.

-I'm incredibly passionate about the work that I do and love working with people who allow that passion to grow.

-I'm currently looking for opportunities that will allow me to develop my abilities using computer vision and programming autonomous systems.
+I’m incredibly passionate about the work that I do and love working with people who allow that passion to grow.
+I’m currently looking for opportunities that will allow me to develop my abilities using computer vision and programming autonomous systems.

 <a href="mailto:contact@cmaks.dev">Contact me</a> if you'd like to work together on a project!